An evening at Cork's Franciscan Well Brewery Pub

 The idea of doing a tour of this wonderful institution and learning more about its history and its beers & stouts seemed like the perfect day out.
 And so, together with two of my colleagues here in the My Ireland Tour office, it was decided that this was a mission that did indeed need executing slippedy-quick.

 Enter: Kate.
 Kate has been with the Fran-Well (as it is known to its friends) for over two years now, during that time she has had great success running tours and has morphed triumphantly into their resident marketing guru.
-From first email to first meet she was a delight to deal with.
+From the first email to our first meet, she was a delight to deal with.
 She met us in the bar (where else), pleasantries were exchanged and so our tour began.
-Her infectious enthusiasm and easy going manner made her a perfect fit and we were instantly at ease enjoying the banter.
+Her infectious enthusiasm and easygoing manner made her a perfect fit and we were instantly at ease enjoying the banter.
 So far, so awesome!

 So tis History you're after?

 Kate started with a brief rundown of the history of the Fran-Well.
 How she managed to fit so much into so little I do.
 Not.
 Know.
 Wow!
 Lets quickly run through the highlights (I don’t want to ruin the tour for you):

 Rapid-fire history of the Franciscan WellSkip this bit »